-1 ORDINANCE NO. 2020-2 ORDINANCE OF THE BOARD OF COUNTY COMMISSIONERS OF BROWARD COUNTY, FLORIDA.
-3 PERTAINING TO TIDAL FLOOD PROTECTION; CREATING ARTICLE XXV OF CHAPTER 39 OF THE BROWARD 4 COUNTY CODE OF ORDINANCES ESTABLISHING TIDAL FLOOD BARRIER 5 INFRASTRUCTURE STANDARDS THAT ACCOUNT FOR RISE: LEVEL PROJECTED SEA PROVIDING 6 ABATEMENT OF NUISANCE FLOODING; PROVIDING FOR REAL ESTATE SALE DISCLOSURES: AND PROVIDING 7 FOR SEVERABILITY, INCLUSION IN THE CODE, AND AN EFFECTIVE DATE.
-8 (Sponsored by Vice-Mayor Steve Geller) 9 10 WHEREAS, sea level rise is currently increasing the frequency, depth, and spatial 11 extent of tidal flooding across tidally influenced areas of Broward County; 12 WHEREAS, seawalls and shorelines that are below rising water levels allow the 13 trespass of water onto adjacent properties, causing flooding threats to infrastructure, 14 public health, and safety: WHEREAS, on June 4, 2019, the Broward County Board of County 15 Commissioners ("Board") approved Item 39, a motion to draft an amendment to 16 Chapter 39 of the Broward County Code of Ordinances ("Code") to establish regionally 17 18 consistent minimum seawall and top-of-bank elevation standards for tidally influenced 19 areas, excluding oceanfront beaches, in the unincorporated area of Broward County to 20 improve flood protection under conditions of sea level rise: 21 WHEREAS, on January 7, 2020, the Board approved Item 32, enacting an amendment to the Broward County Land Use Plan creating Policy 2.21.7, requiring tidally 22 23 influenced municipalities to enact regionally consistent minimum seawall and top-of-bank 24 elevation standards within two (2) years; and
+1 ORDINANCE NO. 2020- 2 AN ORDINANCE OF THE BOARD OF COUNTY COMMISSIONERS OF BROWARD COUNTY, FLORIDA, 3 PERTAINING TO TIDAL FLOOD PROTECTION; CREATING ARTICLE XXV OF CHAPTER 39 OF THE BROWARD 4 COUNTY CODE OF ORDINANCES ("CODE"); ESTABLISHING TIDAL FLOOD BARRIER 5 INFRASTRUCTURE STANDARDS THAT ACCOUNT FOR PROJECTED SEA LEVEL RISE; PROVIDING FOR 6 ABATEMENT OF NUISANCE FLOODING; PROVIDING FOR REAL ESTATE SALE DISCLOSURES: AND PROVIDING 7 FOR SEVERABILITY, INCLUSION IN THE CODE, AND AN EFFECTIVE DATE.
+8 (Sponsored by Vice-Mayor Steve Geller) 9 WHEREAS and level rice is currently increasing the frequency depth, and enotice 10 WHEREAS, sea level rise is currently increasing the frequency, depth, and spatial 11 extent of tidal flooding across tidally influenced areas of Broward County; 12 WHEREAS, seawalls and shorelines that are below rising water levels allow the 13 trespass of water onto adjacent properties, causing flooding threats to infrastructure, 14 public health, and safety; 15 WHEREAS, on June 4, 2019, the Broward County Board of County 16 Commissioners ("Board") approved Item 39, a motion to draft an amendment to 17 Chapter 39 of the Broward County Code of Ordinances ("Code") to establish regionally 18 consistent minimum seawall and top-of-bank elevation standards for tidally influenced 19 areas, excluding oceanfront beaches, in the unincorporated area of Broward County to 20 improve flood protection under conditions of sea level rise; 21 WHEREAS, on January 7, 2020, the Board approved Item 32, enacting an 22 amendment to the Broward County Land Use Plan creating Policy 2.21.7, requiring tidally 23 influenced municipalities to enact regionally consistent minimum seawall and top-of-bank 24 elevation standards within two (2) years; and

-Coding: Words in struck-through type are deletions from existing text.
+Words in struck-through type are deletions from existing text.
 Words in underscored type are additions.